-Barry University is comprised of two colleges and seven schools with degree offerings at the bachelor’s, master’s and doctoral level.
+Barry University is comprised of two colleges and six schools with degree offerings at the bachelor’s, master’s and doctoral level.
 As an institution of higher education, we are committed to the academic success of all of our students.
 At a practical level, we expect that our students reach levels of achievement that are equal to or better than our college and university peers.

 At the most basic level, student achievement can be reflected by student retention and graduation rates.
 In addition, student performance on discipline specific national competency examinations serves as an indication of student achievement.
 While under less direct control of the University, employment and salary rates are also indices of alumni achievement.

 The information on this site provides a representation of the accomplishment of our students in meeting these broad goals.
 Freshman Retention Rates Transfer Student Retention Rates Freshman Graduation Rates